Skip to content

 The following recommendations are made to improve the overall organization of your workstation:

-• Place frequently used items such as telephones and calculators within easy reach.
-This will help to minimize long reaches, awkward stretches, and the need to frequently twist or turn your spine to reach the required item.
+• Place frequently used items such as telephones within easy reach.
+This will help to minimize long reaches, awkward stretches, and the need to frequently twist or turn your body to reach the required items.

 • Keep heavy reference materials such as large binders and manuals near waist level so that you can more easily manage the weight.

-• There should be sufficient leg room underneath your desk and/or keyboard tray so that you can move freely; avoid storing boxes or other materials underneath your desk that could interfere with your body position.
+• There should be sufficient leg room underneath your desk and/or keyboard tray so that you can move freely; avoid storing boxes or other materials underneath your desk.

 Task Design